Policy last updated

 Programs, training and resources focused on equipping students with strategies, skills and tools to provide safe and appropriate support to peers.
 These programs increase students understanding of mental health, destigmatise mental health and promote help seeking.
 Refer to the Peer support fact sheet for schools for more information.

-Tier 2: Early intervention/cohort specific
+Tier 2: Early intervention/cohort specific overview

 Early interventions and those for specific cohorts of students complement universal interventions and provide essential additional support for students with specific needs or vulnerabilities.

-Tier 2 includes the following.
+Tier 2 includes the following categories.

 Therapeutic programs